Chris Martin reveals he only has one meal a day to look like Bruce Springsteen

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Chris Martin reveals he only has one meal a day to look like Bruce Springsteen: ‘He’s in a lot better shape’
+Chris Martin reveals he only has one meal a day to look like Bruce Springsteen

-‘I don’t actually have dinner anymore, I stop eating at four,’ singer says
+Coldplay frontman’s comments come after his former partner Gwyneth Paltrow was criticised over her diet of bone broth and vegetables

 Related: Coldplay’s Chris Martin plays piano and sings to engaged couple in pub

-Chris Martin has spoken candidly about his daily diet and revealed that he started having only one meal a day in order to look like Bruce Springsteen.
+Chris Martin has claimedthat he started eating just one meal a day after having lunch with Bruce Springsteen.

 During Monday’s episode of the Conan O’Brien Needs A Friend podcast, comedian Conan O’Brien asked Martin about the dinners he’s had with fellow musicians in the industry and what advice he’s gotten from them.
 In response, the Coldplay lead singer then clarified that he actually doesn’t have meals in the evening.